DavidMetcalfe/Excel-to-Wiki-markup-converter/README.md

-# Excel to Wiki markup converter
+# Excel to Wiki markup generator

 This VBA module takes Excel selected columns/rows and converts them into Wiki-compatible tables.